kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 touch def.cue
 ```

-2. Download the `third-party packages` by using `cue` cli.
+2. Download the `third-party packages` by using `cue` CLI.

-In Kubevela, we don't need to download these packages as they're automatically generated from K8s API.
+In KubeVela, we don't need to download these packages as they're automatically generated from K8s API.
-But for local test with `cue` cli, we need to use `cue get go` fetches Go packages and convert them to CUE format files.
+But for local test, we need to use `cue get go` to fetch Go packages and convert them to CUE format files.

 So, by using K8s `Deployment` and `Serivice`, we need download and convert to CUE definitions for the `core` and `apps` Kubernetes modules like below: